readysteady/formeze/README.md

 ## Field options

-By default fields cannot be blank, they are limited to 64 characters, and they cannot contain newlines.
+By default fields are required (i.e. they cannot be blank), they are limited to 64 characters, and they cannot contain newlines.
 These restrictions can be overridden by setting various field options.

 Defining a field without any options works well for a simple text input.
 If the default length limit is too big or too small you can override it